myogpatterns/myogpatterns.github.io/README.md

 # Welcome to MYOG Patterns

-Site under construction.
-Project for reddit.com/r/MYOG by u/g8trtim
+A collection of patterning calculators and open source sewing patterns for outdoor enthusiasts within the Make Your Own Gear (r/MYOG) community.
+Created by u/g8trtim